1930 (Shōwa 5)

 Private Collector, Japan (by 1990s), sold to; [Herb and Roni Liberston, New York, NY, (by 1990s-2025)], sold; through [Ronin Gallery, New York, NY, 2025]; to the Harvard Art Museums.

-One of two hanging scrolls (right); ink and light color on paper
+20th centuryJapaneseHanging scroll; ink and color on paper

-20th centuryJapaneseHanging scroll; ink on paper
+20th centuryJapaneseHanging scroll; ink and light color on paper

 20th centuryJapaneseAlbum leaf; ink and light color on paper